Colin-TUE/APIWorkshop-Test/Team4-Issues.md

 This holds for all Gates and the function evaluate().

-Source Incompatibility: Yes
-Binary Incompatibility: Yes => show test case for that Functional Incompatibility: Yes => show test case for this by using object
+Source Incompatibility: Yes => TBD if it really is source incomb => testCircuirResult similar Binary Incompatibility: Yes => show test case for that => testCircuirResult similar Functional Incompatibility: Yes => show test case for this by using object

 ## Issue 3 => To be tested and checked if it is an issue